-Investment results are determined by investment income, rises or declines in stock prices and rises or declines in foreign exchange rates.
+Investment results are determined by investment income, rises or declines in stock prices, rises or declines in foreign exchange rates and results of transactions in currencies, including forward transactions and other derivatives.
 Results are allocated to the period to which they relate and are accounted for in the profit and loss account.